hsleedevelop/hsleedevelop/README.md

 ### Hi there 👋

+I am a software engineer who develop applications in various languages across frontend, backend, cross-platform, and especially iOS.
+I have a keen interest in side projects and toy projects.

 <!--
 **hsleedevelop/hsleedevelop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.